Washington City Canal: Canal opening and operation

 The canal was opened formally during late 1815.
 The canal route began at the Eastern Branch, near the Washington Navy Yard and proceeded north and northwest.
 Another planned branch proceeded north and northeast from the estuary of James Creek, which divided Greenleaf Point from Buzzard Point but was only constructed in 1866 and never connected with the existing canal.
-Past the point at which these two branches were planned to converge, a single canal channel travelled northward towards the Capitol, veered northwestward at the base of Jenkins Hill (Capitol Hill), and then turned again to the north to cross the area in which the National Mall is now located.
+Past the point at which these two branches were planned to converge, a single canal channel traveled northward towards the Capitol, veered northwestward at the base of Jenkins Hill (Capitol Hill), and then turned again to the north to cross the area in which the National Mall is now located.
 The canal then turned sharply to the west, joining a straightened and channelized Tiber Creek, which had earlier flowed westward.
 After traveling westward along the route of Tiber Creek, the canal entered the Potomac River at the outlet of the creek, which was south of the White House.

 As originally built, the Washington City Canal was shallow and only accommodated boats drawing 3 feet of water or less.
 The canal's design did not adequately handle tidal variations of the Eastern Branch.
 As a result, the canal sometimes overflowed its banks at high tide, and/or experienced insufficient water levels at low tide.
 Traffic through the canal continued but financial problems persisted, and in 1831 the city purchased the canal corporation.
 The city effected some repairs during the 1830s and Congress appropriated some additional funds during 1833.

 Also in 1833, an extension of the Chesapeake and Ohio Canal was completed.
 That extension, designated as the Washington Branch of the C&O Canal, enabled the C&O Canal to connect at a new eastern terminus with the western terminus of the Washington City canal at the outlet of Tiber Creek.
 A lock was built to connect the two canals, and about 1835, a lock keeper's house was built.
 The lock keeper's house now stands at the southwest corner of Constitution Avenue NW and 17th Street NW, near the National Mall.

 In 1849, Congress appropriated some additional funds to clean out and deepen portions of the canal, on the condition that the city provide matching funds.
 The city made some improvements to the canal, but it experienced problems with contractors and staff, and the planned work was not completed during the 1850s.
 During this period, with the increasing development of railroads, interest in canals decreased among both businessmen and government officials.
+(The Baltimore and Ohio Railroad was the first railroad to enter Washington, in 1835.)